- Frequently Asked Questions

 A: The Babylonstoren logo, which consists of the pipe (representing the farmer), the flower (representing the garden) and the bird (representing nature), combines the very essence of Babylonstoren – keeping things simple and as true to the earth as possible.

-- All entrance fees are donated to the Babylonstoren Trust for the education of our local children.
+- All entrance fees contribute towards the Babylonstoren Trust for the education of our local children.

 - Entrance: R10 p.p. payable at the gate.
 Free entry for RHS members.